John-Barnes/RepData_PeerAssessment1/PA1_template.md

 of the interval average wherever there is an NA, and zero otherwise.

 After changing NAs to zeros and adding, the new interpolated values for
 $steps will be complete.
-I chose to round the averages because it gets rid of the absurdity of fractional steps in the data, reduces the very-low-step intervals down to a step value of 0, and has very little effect on higher values.
+I chose to round the averages to integers because it gets rid of the absurdity of fractional steps in the data, reduces the very-low-step intervals down to a step value of 0, and has very little effect on higher values.